complyue/hadui/README.md

 ### GHC and Stack

-hadui is geared to run upon the latest
+Hadui is geared to run upon the latest
 [LTS Haskell](https://www.stackage.org/lts)
 supported by Stackage, but currently an experimental version of [GHC 8.6.5](https://gitlab.haskell.org/complyue/ghc/tree/ghc-8.6-ife)